Women's Health Online Courses

 Whilst the need for global improvements in emergency obstetrics, and prevention of HIV/AIDS are well known, other less well known issues around women’s health also comprise a huge burden of global disease and a significant cause of deaths, morbidity, poor quality of life and poverty.
 These problems are often preventable, with low-cost, evidence based solutions available, and their non availability could also be seen as a human right’s issue.

-Is an MSc in Women's Health online course for me?
+Is an online MSc in Women's Health for me?

 This unique online women's health course is specially developed for busy health professionals and is practical and clinically focused.
 It will give you a better understanding of women's health, allowing you to apply your knowledge of women's health to your clinical practice.